-The project required a scheme that allowed the experience for the homeowners to feel as though they live among the trees.
-Cladded in a red with the rising master bedroom, the Wonderland Park Residence evokes the notion of a tree house.
+The scheme of the project involved a second-floor addition which occupies the master bedroom suite and allows the homeowners to feel as though they lived among the trees.
+Cladded in sustainably harvested Western Red Cedar, and with the rising master bedroom, the Wonderland Park Residence evokes the notion of a tree house.

 Location: Los Angeles, California

 Design Team: Assembledge+| David Thompson (Principal in Charge), Scott Walter & Gregory Marin

 Photography: Michael Weschler

 Awards: Los Angeles Business Council Architectural Awards, Housing Award (2018); Gold Nugget Award, Best Renovated and Restored Home (2017)